 House and home

-There are numerous online property portals to help you in your search for somewhere to live.
-Here you can find a selection of websites which offer accommodation throughout Austria:
+There are numerous online property portals to help you in your search for somewhere to live; they are also called 'Wohnungsbörsen' - accommodation exchange services.
+Here you can find a selection of 'Wohnungsbörsen', which offer accommodation throughout Germany:

-In these 'Wohnungsbörsen' (accommodation exchange services), the cost of rent is usually given as 'Nettomiete' – 'net rent'.
-A 'Nettomiete' includes only those costs which are payable for making the accommodation available for use.
-The actual sum to be paid by the tenant to the landlord is called 'Bruttomiete' – 'gross/total rent'.
-This 'Bruttomiete' by contrast includes the 'Nettomiete' and the running costs (sometimes also called 'Nebenkosten' - associated costs).
-The 'Bruttomiete' covers, for example, water rates and waste disposal and various other charges required for the maintenance of the property.
+In these 'Wohnungsbörsen', the cost of rent is usually given as 'Kaltmiete' – 'cold rent'.
+A 'Kaltmiete' includes only those costs which are payable for making the accommodation available for use.
+The actual sum to be paid by the tenant to the landlord is called 'Warmmiete' – 'warm rent' (total rent).
+This 'Warmmiete' by contrast includes the 'Kaltmiete' and the running costs (sometimes also called 'Nebenkosten' - associated costs).
+The 'Warmmiete' covers, for example, water rates and waste disposal and various other charges required for the maintenance of the property.
+But take care: electricity costs are often not counted as running costs!
+You should therefore always clarify in advance, just which costs are included in the 'Warmmiete'.

 Rental agreement (lease)

-A rental agreement represents the written or spoken contractual rights and obligations of the landlord and the tenant.
+A rental agreement is a written record of the rights and obligations of the landlord and the tenant.
 In a rental agreement, the landlord and the tenant must be named fully, as well as all the ancillary rooms included in the rent (e.g. garage, parking and storage spaces ...) and rented objects.
-In addition, the amount of rent (net rent and associated costs) and, in the case of a temporary lease, the rental period must be specified.
-With regard to temporary leases, as there are very few cases when it is legally possible to terminate the agreement, it is recommended that an exit clause be included in the lease.
+In addition, the amount of rent (net rent and associated costs) and, in the case of a fixed-term lease, the rental period must be specified.

 Terminating a rental agreement